About the Governing Commission

 Ruben Alvarez (Phoenix) is the co-founder and managing partner of Molera Alvarez, a government and public affairs firm.
 Ruben currently serves as Chairman of CALA Alliance, as Board Member and Treasurer of the Washington, DC based Latino Leaders’ Network, as Board Member of Valley of the Sun United Way, as Member of Arizona State University President’s Minority Advisory Council and is Past Chairman of the Arizona Chapter of the Leukemia and Lymphoma Society and the Arizona Chapter of the American Lung Association.

 Ben Baer (Phoenix) completed his Bachelor of Music Theory at Ohio University.
 He continued his studies at the University of Kansas and with Frank Morelli at SUNY Stony Brook, where he taught courses in music technology and appreciation.
 Baer worked as a freelance bassoonist in New York before relocating to Arizona in 2011.
-He currently works in education and community engagement with The Phoenix Symphony.
-He is also active as a volunteer mentor with Free Arts for Abused Children of Arizona and in various capacities with his local church.
+He currently manages Education, Youth Performance, and Community Programs for Arizona Musicfest in the North Valley, coming from a similar position with The Phoenix Symphony.
+He is also active as a volunteer mentor with Free Arts of Arizona and in various capacities with his local church.

-Lisa Barnes (Mesa) worked as a legislative analyst for the Arizona House of Representatives and is active in her community, volunteering at Phoenix Children’s Hospital, on local education boards, and in her children’s schools.
-She is a Master Docent at Phoenix Art Museum where she has served on the governing board for the past decade, was President from 2011-2012, and was awarded Docent of the Year 2014-2015.
-She also serves on the Welcome Home Ranch Board of Directors and developed and runs their ARTFULLIFE program.
+Lisa Barnes (Mesa) previously worked as a legislative analyst for the Arizona House of Representatives and is active in her community.
+She is a Master Docent at Phoenix Art Museum where she has served on the governing board for the past decade and as President from 2011-2012.
+She also serves on the John Volken Academy Ranch Advisory Board and developed and runs their arts and culture curriculum and program.
 Lisa and her husband Stan have five children.

 Carol Crockett (Phoenix), an oil painter and member of the Phoenix Art Museum docent program, is Vice President Development/Donor Relations at Hospice of the Valley.
 She earned a Ph.D. in educational policy from Arizona State University, has served in executive positions at Thunderbird School of Global Management and Xavier College Preparatory, and has held policy and advocacy positions at the federal and state levels, including the Office of Women’s Business Ownership and The Governor’s Division for Children overseeing the Head Start/Arizona Collaboration for children 0 – 8 years old.